 Individuals under age 70 (on or before December 31 of the current tax year) may claim the lesser of $4,000 or the amount contributed during the taxable year to each Virginia529 account.
 If you paid more than $4,000, you may carry the amount forward until fully deducted.
 Individuals over age 70 (on or before December 31 of the taxable year), may deduct the entire amount contributed during the tax year.

 Continuing Teacher Education –Code 105

 If you are a licensed primary or secondary school teacher, you may claim a deduction equal to 20% of unreimbursed tuition costs for continuing education courses required by your job.
-If you claimed a deduction on your federal return, you may not claim this deduction also.
+If you claimed these expenses on your federal return, you can not claim them on your state return.

 Long-Term Health Care Premiums –Code 106

-You may claim a deduction of your long term health care insurance premiums if you did not claim a deduction on the federal return.
+You may claim a deduction of your long term health care insurance premiums if you did not claim a deduction for them on your federal return.

 Virginia Public School Construction Grants Program and Fund –Code 107

-You may claim a deduction for the contributions made to the Virginia Public School Construction Grant if you did not claim a deduction on the federal return.
+You may claim a deduction for contributions made to the Virginia Public School Construction Grant if you did not claim a deduction on your federal return.

 Tobacco Quota Buyout –Code 108

 You may deduct payments received in the preceding year to the extent they were included in federal income.